OliWenman/geant4tomosim/README.txt

 /Target/Rotation 0.0 0.0 0.0 deg
 /Target/Material/Database G4_Pb

+For more complicated shapes, use subtract solid.
+First you must institate the two shapes and their dimensions used.
+You then must call the SubtractSolid command and name the two shapes you want to use.
+The name of each shape is found by simplying putting the type of shape as well its number (starting from 0).
+You then simply enter its position,  rotation and material like every other shape.
+Heres an example:

+/Target/Cube/Dimensions 0.2 0.7 0.2 mm
+/Target/Cylinder/Dimensions 0.2 0.25 0.7 mm 0 360 deg
+/Target/SubtractSolid Cylinder1 Cube0 0.0 0.0 0.0 mm 0.0 0.0 0.0 deg
+/Target/Position 0.0 0.0 0.0 mm
+/Target/Rotation 0.0 0.0 0.0 deg
+/Target/Material/Database G4_Al

 You can also speficy if you would like the rotation to be offset with a radius and the centre of the offset using:
 /Target/OffSet/Radius 0.0 mm
 /Target/OffSet/Centre 0.0 0.0 0.0 mm